-Level 1 Faults Code Description What to do F01000 P/S Motor Overheated Stop the vehicle and allow the system to cool down.
-F01001 Motor Brush Fault Refer to service technician F01002 Pump Motor Brush Fault Refer to service technician F01003 P/S motor Brush Fault Refer to service technician F01004 Low Battery Volts Batteries are empty and require charging.
-If this fault does not reset after the charge cycle is complete then there may be a problem with the charger or batteries.
-Refer to qualified service technician.
-F01005 Controller Overheated Stop the vehicle and allow the system to cool.
-This could be a result of an overloaded vehicle.
-F01006 Traction Motor Hot Stop the vehicle and allow the system to cool down.
-This could be a result of an overloaded vehicle F01007 Pump Motor Overheated Stop the vehicle and allow the system to cool down.
-F01008 Wiring fault Refer to service technician Level 2 Feulte
+Code Description What to do ~ 600000 F01000 P/S Motor Overheated Stop the vehicle and allow the syster m to cool down.
+F01001 Motor Brush Fault Refer to service technician F01002 Pump Motor Brush Fault Refer to service technician F01003 P/S motor Brush Fault Refer to service technician F01004 Low Battery Volts Batteries are empty and require cha after the charge cycle is complete the the charger or batteries.
+Refer to qua nen there may be a problem with F01005 Controller Overheated Stop the vehicle and allow the system an overloaded vehicle. n to cool.
+This could be a result of F01006 Traction Motor Hot Stop the vehicle and allow the syste result of an overloaded vehicle m to cool down.
+This could be a F01007 Pump Motor Overheated Stop the vehicle and allow the syster n to cool down.